 Once it was smooth, we measured the pallet to see where to make the lines.
 He wanted to make sure that we had 50 stars and 13 strips.
 Once the measuring was complete, it was time to start marking off the pallet using the painter’s tape.
 We covered completely what was going to be the “white” stripe.

 And started painting.
 I know there are a lot of people that use the spray paint for these projects, but honestly, we had the best luck with the Rust-Oleum Ultra Cover Latex Paint.
 It took one coat and went on beautifully.

-As I mentioned earlier, at first I wanted to have white stars, which we had all planned out how to do it.
-I was simply going to free-hand paint them.
-Now I know this sounds simple to most people, but my husband is a perfectionist.
+As I mentioned earlier, at first I wanted to have white stars on the American flag pallet, We had it planned on how to do it.
+I was going to free-hand paint them.
+This sounds simple to most people, but my husband is a perfectionist.
 I had a feeling that this idea might be a little…oh how can I put it…impossible.
 That’s when he suggested leaving the stars the natural wood color instead.

 I immediately agreed with him, but that’s when the brainstorming started.
 It was trying to figure out the best way to do the stars and paint the rest of the section blue.
 That’s when my husband had an awesome idea.
 We would print star images on mailing labels (5160 size to be exactly) and use those for the stars.